 Is there a lot of hype or claims of secret knowledge?

-If they're selling an introduction to Wicca with claims like "No one else knows these secrets" or "I'm gonna be in trouble for telling you this" you should move on.
+If they're selling an introduction to Wicca with claims like "No one else knows these secrets" or "I'm gonna be in trouble for telling you this," you should move on.
+It's pure bunk.

 You can usually feel when someone's yanking your chain....
 Trust that feeling.
 Just click off and go elsewhere.

-If they are very heavy-handed, telling you exactly how Wicca must be done, they're either inexperienced, missing the point, or just plain dictatorial.
+If they are very heavy-handed, telling you exactly how Wicca must be done, that their way is the only right and true way... well, they're either dreadfully inexperienced, entirely missing the point, or just plain power-tripping.

-If they ever advocate using or harming another being (physical or non), they're totally off the mark.
-Don't believe them.
+If they ever threaten you or advocate using or harming another being (physical or non), they're totally off the mark.
+Don't believe them for a second.Avoid these people like the plague these are the kinds of people who end up creating really scary, traumatic experiences for Wiccan beginners.
+Just walk away!

-But it's another thing altogether when the whole website seems designed to sell you something, rather than help you find out what you want to know.
+But it's another thing altogether when the whole thing seems designed to sell you something, rather than help you find out what you want to know.

-If the site is organized around sales more than information, you might want to keep looking.
+If the training, book, website, or group is organized around sales more than information, you might want to keep looking.

-The information might be good, but it might be manipulated just to get the sales.
+The information might be good, but it might be manipulated to sound good, so you’ll buy.

 If a certain introduction to Wicca seems reliable to you, try some of it out.